canonical/charmed-kubeflow-documentation/docs/how-to/manage/integrate-minio.rst

    juju config minio storage-service-endpoint=<your-storage-service-endpoint>

 where ``<your-storage-service-endpoint>`` represents the endpoint of your storage service.
-This is only necessary for some endpoints and is specific to the strorage service provider.
+This is only necessary for some endpoints and is specific to the storage service provider.

 .. note::